 The River Information Services Centre at Evergem is available 24/7 for general queries on shipping and waterways.
-Information on hours of operation, waterways and their characteristics, bridge clearances, water levels, flows, possible routes, shipping rights, recreational trips, work in progress on waterways, reporting incidents, etc, can be obtained at any time on: 0800 30 440 (only in Belgium) or +32 (0)9 253 94 71, via mail ris.evergem@vlaamsewaterweg.be or via VisuRIS.be.
+Information on hours of operation, waterways and their characteristics, bridge clearances, water levels, flows, possible routes, shipping rights, recreational trips, work in progress on waterways, reporting incidents, etc, can be obtained at any time on: 0800 30 440 (only in Belgium) or +32 78 055 440 (from abroad), via mail ris@vlaamsewaterweg.be or via VisuRIS.be.